 \subsubsection{Ordinary scenario}

 In an ordinary scenario, the user deposits (withdraws) based on how attractive (unattractive) the lending pool is for depositing, which then depends on how much higher (lower) the lending interest rate and the collateral factor of the underlying asset of the lending pool is compared to the external market level.
 If the user decides that the lending pool is relatively unattractive, they will seek to withdraw liquidity.
-If they are not able to withdraw within limit at will---e.g., when their deposited funds are lent out by the protocol, leaving the pool with insufficient liquidity for large withdrawal---they will withdraw as much as possible but also increase their supply buffer, meaning they will supply less liquidity in the future steps for precaution even when the lending pool is attractive for depositing.
+If they are not able to withdraw within the limit at will---e.g., when their deposited funds are lent out by the protocol, leaving the pool with insufficient liquidity for large withdrawal---they will withdraw as much as possible but also increase their supply buffer, meaning they will supply less liquidity in the future steps for precaution even when the lending pool is attractive for depositing.

 The user subsequently checks their loan health, i.e. whether their loan value has exceeded the aggregate loanable value backed by the collateral.
 If healthy, the user decides whether to borrow more or repay depending on how much more or less the lending pool's borrow interest is compared to the market level.
-If unhealthy, the user tries to repay restore their loan health as much as they can in the first instance.
-If still unhealthy, additional external funds will be injected to the user's account to repay the loan.
+If unhealthy, the user tries to repay and restore their loan health as much as they can in the first instance.
+If still unhealthy, additional external funds will be injected into the user's account to repay the loan.
 This is to mimic the effect of liquidation, where the liquidator repays the loan on behalf of the borrower and seizes the latter's collateral.
 Note that as discussed in \autoref{sec:simplification}, we only model one market user to represent the aggregate user behavior's effect on the protocol.
 In that sense, a loan turning liquidatable can in fact directly increase the liquidity of the lending pool.
-On the flip side, however, the user increases their borrow buffer every time their collateral becomes liquidatable, meaning they will borrow less in the future steps for precaution even when the lending pool is attractive for borrowing.
-In addition, the newly injected liquidity is still subject to withdrawal in the future steps should the lending protocol exhibits unattractive conditions for depositing.
+On the flip side, however, the user loses some {\em borrow confidence} and consequently increases their {\em borrow buffer} every time their collateral becomes liquidatable, meaning they will borrow less in future steps for precaution even when the lending pool is attractive for borrowing.
+In addition, the newly injected liquidity is still subject to withdrawal in future steps should the lending protocol exhibit unfavorable conditions for depositing.